Speciality: Core Psychiatry

 The core training programme is managed in accordance with the Gold Guide and has as its goal the aim of instilling not just competence but true excellence in those who are successful in getting a place on the scheme.
 We work hard to make sure that everyone who joins the programme strives to become the best psychiatrist they can be.
 We achieve this by expecting a lot from our core trainees but also offering a huge amount by way of valuable training opportunities.
 Each trainee has a named educational supervisor who is allocated to each core trainee for the full duration of the three year scheme and who provides invaluable guidance and support.

 The Royal College of Psychiatrists stipulates many of the types of placements that must be completed during the three year programme; however these requirements are easily met within the East region.
-We encourage core trainees to complete a year of general adult psychiatry in their first post, and where and how this happens is decided by the trainee in consultation with their educational supervisor and training programme director.
+We encourage core trainees to complete either a year of general adult psychiatry in their first year of training or 6 months of old age and psychiatry and 6 months of general adult psychiatry.
+Where and how this happens is decided by the trainee in consultation with their educational supervisor and training programme director.
 Allocation of posts is done as flexibly as possible and most core trainees get their first or second choice of post.
 We have placements in a wide range of subspecialties including general adult psychiatry, old age psychiatry, rehabilitation psychiatry, IPCU (Intensive Psychiatric Care Unit), child and adolescent psychiatry, psychiatry of learning disability, liaison psychiatry, forensic psychiatry, substance misuse and psychotherapy.